ADDITIONAL ASSESSED BALANCE DUE

 We review the notice, confirm what triggered the assessed balance, and tell you the best next step:

-• Pay as-is
+• Paying as-is

-• Request penalty abatement
+• Requesting penalty abatement

-• Trace missing payments
+• Tracing missing or misapplied payments

-• Amend or correct filings (if needed)
+• Correcting or amending filings (if needed)

 Option B: Representation & Resolution